dancer1325/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 Group wait is the duration Grafana waits before sending the first notification for a new group of alerts.

-This option helps reduce the number of notifications sent for related alerts occurring within a short time frame.
-The longer the group wait, the more time other alerts have to be included in the initial notification of the new group.
-The shorter the group wait, the earlier the first notification is sent, but at the risk of not including some alerts.
+This option helps reduce the number of notifications sent for related alerts occurring within a short time frame
+* The longer the group wait, the more time other alerts have to be included in the initial notification of the new group
+* The shorter the group wait, the earlier the first notification is sent, but at the risk of not including some alerts.

-If an alert is resolved before the duration elapses, no notification is sent for that alert.
-This reduces noise from flapping alerts.
+If an alert is resolved before the duration elapses, no notification is sent for that alert
+* This reduces noise from flapping alerts.

 **Example**